 There's nothing more frustrating than hunting for a power socket to charge your phone, tablet or laptop, only to be tethered to the same spot while your device charges.
 Or worse, fail to find power at all and watch helplessly as your battery ticks down to zero.

-You may already carry a small power pack to give your phone an extra boost of juice when it needs it.
+You may already carry a small power bank to give your phone an extra boost of juice when it needs it.
 But if you work remotely a lot we recommend investing in something with a bit more clout, such as the Anker PowerCore 20100 power bank.
 This slimline battery pack comes with a pair of 2.4 Amp ports enabling you to charge two devices at once, and if they feature PowerIQ or VoltageBoost technology then it'll charge them up incredibly fast.

 03. USB-C hub

 That single USB-C port on the MacBook has caused controversy and frustration for some, and you need to consider the trade-off with weight and portability if you regularly use a lot of USB peripherals or need easy access to SD cards, for instance.